 This recipe was born from my need to help my little boy with his chronic constipation issues.
-At this point I believe that little Timothy’s issues aren’t diet related but that he is withholding for whatever reason.
 If anyone out there has similar problems with their child, I invite you to add some advice to the comments on ways you helped (or are helping) your child through this.

 Having a child that doesn’t want to poop is very stressful.
-You know that your child is hurting himself and the longer he goes without going it is just getting worse.
-Since I have a tendency to over-internalize negative things in my life, I feel that Tim not pooping is my fault.
+Since I have a tendency to over-internalize negative things in my life, I feel that him not pooping is my fault.
 That somehow I have done something to make him want to take power in his life and this is how he is showing me who is the boss of him.
 I feel that somehow in the potty training process I screwed something up or I was disciplining him too much so he is acting out in this way because he knows I can’t make him poop.
 There have been many nights when I would lay awake trying to figure out a way I can help him.

 Here is a link to the Canadian Paediatric Society’s article on Managing Functional Constipation in Children.
 I found this very helpful.